yimuniao/order/README.md

 "orderpipeline" is a order processing server, it is a java application. it contains a kafka consumer thread, it will poll the order message from kafka, then put it to a ArrayBlockingQueue, then pipeline threads will poll the order message from this blocking queue,               and process the order. there are some steps in the pipeline.
+Monitorservice can collect the status and statistic periodically, then send it to control center.
+And it can poll the configuration from control center (maybe zookeeper, we can use curator framework, it is opensource licnese), then according to the running mode and debug mode, we can make the app stop to process the order and switch the debug level dynamically.

 ### There are two way which pipeline work.